penguinite/onbox/docs/DESIGN.md

 When Pothole receives a Activity it does the following:
 1. Checks for validity (HTTP Signatures, Server check and so on)
 2. Turns it into a Post/User and adds it into the db
-3. Simply exposes it either via the API or user profiles (if its a local post or a local user has replied to a thread.)
+3. Simply exposes it either via the API or Potcode